Introduction

 We were thrilled when Kissa Kahani won the Runner Up Design Education Initiative Award at the Core77 Design Awards 2020!
 It was a big moment for all of us who were involved in the project.

-I hope you found this case study interesting.
-Thanks for taking the time to read about all the work that went into making it!
+I hope you found this post interesting.
+Thanks for taking the time to read about all the work that went into making this project come to life.